-The foundation of our ecological stewardship is based on conservation, commerce, and community.
+Our pursuit of ecological stewardship is based on a three-pronged approach that includes conservation, commerce, and community.

-Our business conduct supports the preservation and conservation of natural resources.
-We are managing the impact of our business operations on the environment by continually seeking new ways to reduce consumption, prevent pollution, and eliminate waste generated at our sites.
+We conduct our business operations with an underlying focus on preserving and conserving our natural resources, continually seeking innovative ways to reduce consumption, prevent pollution, and eliminate waste generated at our sites.

 - Energy use is one of the largest environmental impacts of our business.
-That is why our energy conservation efforts include a wide range of initiatives from major projects such as replacing heating and air conditioning units with energy efficient models to simple steps such as turning off lights in rooms that are not in use.
+Our energy conservation efforts include a wide range of initiatives, from major projects such as replacing heating and air conditioning units with energy efficient models to simple steps, such as turning off lights when not in use.

-- Reducing the waste generated from business operation is another key initiative for us.
-Our corporate offices in San Diego, California have a comingled recycling program and work with their waste hauler to continuously increase the types and quantities of materials that can be recycled.
+- Reducing the waste generated from our business operation is an ongoing pursuit.
+Our corporate offices in San Diego have implemented a comingled recycling program, where team members work with their waste hauler to continuously increase the types and quantities of materials that are recycled.

-- A Go Paperless initiative, launched in 2010 by Cubic’s defense segment, Cubic Defense Applications, and the Corporate office, has not only decreased paper consumption but also increased the efficiency of business processes by reducing cycle time.
+- Our Go Paperless initiative, launched in 2010, has decreased paper consumption while increasing the efficiency of business processes by reducing cycle time.

-Cubic strives to provide systems and services that meet the full scope of our customer needs.
-This includes consideration of the environmental impact of our decisions—from purchasing to production and delivery—that will provide benefits to our customers and foster our growth.
+We continually evaluate the environmental impact of our business decisions—from purchasing to production and delivery—assessing whether they provide benefits to our customers while fostering our growth.

-- Consistent with the environmental responsibilities and values held by our customers, we aim to measure and improve our performance by reducing the environmental impact related to the products and services we provide.
+- We strive to measure and improve our performance by reducing the environmental impact related to the products and services we provide.
 This includes using Energy Star-rated computers, wireless technology to reduce paper use, and reducing size, weight and power needs of our products to improve fuel efficiency.

-- At Cubic, we promote a culture of accountability as a matter of everyday business.
-That means all employees are expected to conduct business according to applicable regulations and requirements.
+- We promote a corporate culture of accountability, requiring all employers to conduct business according to applicable regulations and requirements.

-- In 2011, employees at Cubic’s defense segment, Cubic Defense Applications, received sustainability training which introduced them to the Sustainability program, including ways to support it.
+- In 2011, employees at our defense segment, Cubic Defense Applications, received sustainability training which introduced them to the Sustainability program, including ways to support it.

-- Since its founding in 1951, Cubic has helped make a difference in the local community by supporting a wide range of nonprofit organizations whose purpose and values are aligned with corporate interests and employee values.
-This support has included volunteer activities, financial donations, and "in-kind" gifts.
-Cubic has an especially strong commitment to organizations that promote education, health care, and human services.
+- Since our founding in 1951, we have continually supported a wide range of nonprofit organizations whose purpose and values are aligned with our values, including organizations that promote education, health care and human services.
+Our support has included volunteer activities, financial donations, and "in-kind" gifts.

 Supply Chain Transparency

-At Cubic, we are actively engaged with our suppliers and partners to ensure a transparent and compliant supply chain.
-From the materials we buy to the labor used to produce them, Cubic is taking a proactive stance to being a socially responsible corporate citizen.
+We are actively engaged with our suppliers and partners to ensure a transparent and compliant supply chain.
+From the materials we buy to the labor used to produce them, we are proactive in being a socially responsible corporate citizen.

-Cubic uses tin, tantalum, tungsten, and gold in the manufacture of its products.
-These metals are identified as “conflict minerals” when they derive from the Democratic Republic of the Congo and surrounding countries identified as the “conflict region” by the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank”).
-Dodd-Frank requires Cubic, as a publicly-traded U.S. company, to make certain disclosures every year related to the use of these metals in its products.
+We use tin, tantalum, tungsten, and gold in the manufacture of our products, which are designated “conflict minerals” when derived from the Democratic Republic of the Congo or surrounding countries identified as the “conflict region” by the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank”).
+We comply with all elements of Dodd-Frank, making the appropriate disclosures each year related to our use of these metals in our products.

-Cubic maintains a regular dialogue with its suppliers on ethical labor practices.
-In accordance with the California Transparency in Supply Chains Act, Cubic verifies the safe and legal labor practices of its suppliers through announced, on-site inspections, and uses a variety of tools to monitor and evaluate supplier performance.
-Cubic inspects and monitors all goods it buys and integrates into its products for quality and compliance with law and regulation.
-Employees responsible for purchasing products receive training on slavery and human trafficking.
-Above all, Cubic maintains internal accountability standards through its company policies and has procedures in place for any employee or contractor that fails to meet Cubic’s standards.
+We maintain a regular dialogue with our suppliers during which we address ethical labor practices.
+In accordance with the California Transparency in Supply Chains Act, we verify the safe and legal labor practices of our suppliers through announced, on-site inspections, employing a variety of tools to monitor and evaluate supplier performance.